National-Tutoring-Observatory/RnD/README.md

 The pipeline is a way of running multiple functions in a single run.
 The pipeline can also use the `*` as a file input to select anything in that folder to help run functions across multiple files.
 Running the pipeline in this repo is as simple as calling `yarn pipeline`.
 The current available tasks can be found in the `functions` folder.

-The pipeline has an example `event.json` which is used to pass in the tasks and their function and event arguments.
-You should copy this file within the folder `shared/pipeline`, rename it `event.local.json` and then update it with the details found in the `event.json` files inside each function folder.
+The pipeline has an example `tasks.json` which is used to pass in the tasks and their function and event arguments.
+You should copy this file within the folder `shared/pipeline`, rename it `tasks.local.json` and then update it with the details found in the `event.json` files inside each function folder.

+When filling out the `inputFile` value with an `*` will go over every file found in that folder.
+This is useful if you want to run the pipeline over multiple files.
+For example, `"inputFile": "localData/preAnalysis/*"` will go over all the files in the `localData/preAnalysis folder` and run the function over each file it finds.

 ```
 yarn pipeline